-Our primary source of cash inflows from financing activities is generally our \$1.0 billion revolving credit facility.
-Financing cash outflows generally include the repayment of borrowings under the revolving credit facility, the repayment of mortgage notes or long-term debt, the payment of dividends and the purchase of treasury stock.
+Our primary source of cash inflows from financing activities is generally our \$1.0 billion senior unsecured revolving credit facility.
+Financing cash outflows generally include the repayment of borrowings under the revolving credit facility, the repayment of mortgage notes or long-term debt, capital lease obligations, the payment of dividends and the purchase of treasury stock.